MeuhMeuh62/MeuhMeuh62/README.md

 Moved from GitHub and GitLab for privacy issues
-See my giyted code on Code on codeberg.org/MeuhMeuh62
+See my gitted code on Code on codeberg.org/MeuhMeuh62